eliasgb2409/Projects-/README.md

 Each project has its own directory within the repository, which contains the project files and a README file with instructions for running the program.

+There is also a directory for designs that I've made in figma.

 ## IN3050 Projects
 The IN3050 projects included in this repository are: